🟢 WHO DECLARES OUTBREAK OVER — 2 July 2026 CONCLUDED

-🛡️ WHO / ECDC Assessment — Jun 29, 2026 Global Risk: LOW 29 Jun: Eight days past the 42-day Tenerife-evacuee incubation milestone, which closed 21 Jun with no new cases.
-WHO DON604 (the fourth Disease Outbreak News report) puts the total at 13 cases — 12 confirmed · 1 probable · 3 deaths as of 17 Jun; ECDC concurs.
-0 new cases since 10 Jun, 0 new deaths since 2 May.
-All three monitoring/quarantine milestones have now passed with no further cases: U.S. 42-day monitoring of exposed citizens closed 21 Jun — no U.S. hantavirus cases occurred as a result of the outbreak (CDC) — passenger/crew quarantine ended 18 Jun (all retested negative, RIVM), Tenerife-evacuee incubation window closed 21 Jun.
-ECDC assesses likelihood of additional cases as very low, with contacts progressively completing quarantine — but neither WHO nor ECDC has issued a formal 'outbreak over' declaration
+🛡️ WHO / ECDC Assessment — Jul 10, 2026 Global Risk: LOW Outbreak officially over (WHO, 2 Jul).
+Final figures: WHO DON604 (the fourth and final Disease Outbreak News report) and the ECDC surveillance update put the total at 13 cases — 12 confirmed · 1 probable · 3 deaths.
+0 new cases since 25 May, 0 new deaths since 2 May.
+All monitoring/quarantine milestones passed with no further cases: U.S. 42-day monitoring of exposed citizens closed 21 Jun — no U.S. hantavirus cases occurred as a result of the outbreak (CDC) — passenger/crew quarantine ended 18 Jun (all retested negative, RIVM), Tenerife-evacuee incubation window closed 21 Jun, and the final close contact completed six-week quarantine and tested negative ahead of the 2 Jul declaration.
+Event closed

 📊 13 cases · 12 confirmed · 1 probable (per ECDC surveillance update, 11 Jun 2026; WHO DON604, 28 May) 💀 3 deaths · CFR ~23% 🌍 9 countries with confirmed cases · 12 countries with hospitalized/quarantined passengers · 600+ contacts across 32 countries 🇬🇧 Case 8 (Tristan da Cunha) — PCR-confirmed 10 Jun, mild/stable 🇨🇦 Case 13 (Canada) — Yukon resident in BC, mild 🇫🇷 Case 11 (France) critical 🚢 MV Hondius CLEARED to return to service after Rotterdam sanitation — departed ~Jun 6 bound for Svalbard (Dutch health authority) 🇺🇸 US 42-day monitoring period ended Jun 6 — no cases detected, no further follow-up needed (CDC) 🧪 Passenger/crew 42-day quarantine ended Jun 18 — all retested NEGATIVE for Andes virus (RIVM); Tenerife-evacuee incubation window closed Jun 21 with no new cases